Dear Home Ec 101,

 Tepid in Topeka

-When I first launched this site, I had no clue how often I would use my chemistry background.
+When I first launched this site in 2007, I had no clue how often I would use my chemistry background.

 There isn’t a simple yes or no answer to this question.

 I know “Can I use cold water to wash clothes” sounds like a simple question, but there are several factors in play.

 How cold is the water you’ll use to wash your clothes is the biggest factor to consider.

-The cold water in Minnesota is much colder than the water in South Carolina.
+For example, the cold water in Minnesota is much colder than the water in South Carolina.
 Most detergents don’t work well in water under 40ºF.